CycleCloud/cyclecloud_tutorials/Lab2/Tutorial.md

 # Customizing an HPC cluster to add persistent storage

-This lab focuses on showing how to modify
+This lab focuses on showing how to modify a standard HPC cluster to add persistent storage to the file system.
+This is a common and very easy change.
+And it serves as a great introduction to several more advanced concepts such as projects and editing and importing cluster templates.

 Please send questions or comments to the Azure CycleCloud PM team - <mailto:askcyclecloud @ microsoft.com>